Hand puppet: Rod-hand puppets

-A rod puppet is made out of wood wire and string and is manipulated with wooden or wire rods.
-Rod puppets can sometimes have a complete working hinged mouth but many do not.
-A rod puppet can have a fixed facial expression.
-Arms are usually a requirement as rods are attached to them.
-A fish rod puppet could have a rod attached to the tail to manipulate this section of the puppet.
-Sometimes special variants exist with additional manipulable parts: (e.g., eyelids that open and close).
-Many rod puppets depict only the upper half of the character, from the waist up, with the stage covering the missing remainder, but variations sometimes have legs.
-The legs usually just dangle, but in special cases the legs may be controlled either from behind the stage using rods from below.
-These are mostly used at carnivals or fairs.
-A very common example of rod puppets are those of The Muppets and Sesame Street.
+A rod-hand puppet features movable arms is manipulated with wooden or wire rods.
+Some variants exist with additional manipulable parts: (e.g., eyelids that open and close).
+Many rod puppets depict only the upper half of the character, from the waist up, with the stage covering the missing remainder.
+Some variations have legs which simply hang from the body of the puppet, but in special cases the legs may be controlled either from behind the stage using rods from below.
+These can frequently be seen used at carnivals or fairs.
+Well-known examples of rod puppets are those of Jim Henson's The Muppets and Sesame Street.

-Human-arm puppet
+Live-hand puppet

-Also called a "two-man puppet" or a "live-hand puppet", the human-arm puppet is similar to a hand puppet but is larger and requires two puppeteers.
-One puppeteer places their dominant hand inside the puppet's head and operates the puppet's head and mouth, while putting their non-dominant arm into a glove and special sleeve attached to the puppet.
-The second puppeteer puts their arm into a glove and special sleeve attached to the puppet in order to operate the other arm.
+Also called a "two-man puppet" or "human-arm puppet", a live-hand puppet is larger and requires two puppeteers.
+One puppeteer places their dominant hand inside the puppet's head and operates the puppet's head and mouth, while putting their non-dominant arm into a glove and special sleeve attached to the puppet to operate the puppet's arm, while the second puppeteer operates the other arm.
 This way, the puppet can perform hand gestures.
-This is a form of glove or hand puppetry and rod puppetry.
+As most puppeteers are right-handed, the primary puppeteer operates the left hand of the puppet, while the second puppeteer operates the right hand, leading to the secondary role being known as "right-handing".
 Some characters from The Muppets and Sesame Street fit this category.